Joseph Thomas Clover: Clover's crutch

 Clover's crutch was a device for maintaining the patient in the lithotomy position.

 Death

 Clover's health was fragile throughout his life.
 He died of uraemia aged 57.
 He is buried in Brompton Cemetery, London.
-His grave is only 200 yards away from that of fellow anaesthetics pioneer, John Snow.
+His grave is only 200 yards away from that of fellow anaesthetics innovator, John Snow.

 Posthumous recognition

 Together with John Snow, Clover is one of the supporters on the crest of the Royal College of Anaesthetists.
 In 1949, the Royal College of Surgeons established the annual Joseph Clover Lecture in recognition of his contribution to anaesthesia.
 It was given annually until 1958 and every two years thereafter.

 A memorial plaque on the site of his clinic at 3 Cavendish Place, Marylebone, was unveiled on 2 March 1994.